lgsainz/GTM-Audit-Tool/README.md

 # GTM Audit Tool

+## About The Project
-This project was created only for use on a user's personal account.
+This project was intended to be used only on a user's personal Google Tag Manager account.

-Used Python and Selenium.
+Built using Python3 and Selenium.

 ## Getting Started